thecmart/manuals/Tutorials/Manual 1 Creating a new app with an empty activity and AppObj.md

 ### Conclusion

-Congratulations! ????
-You've just created you first App.
-Please see our next manual for instructions on how to add Chat SDK to it.
+Congratulations! 🎉🎉 You've just created you first App.
+Please see our next manual for instructions on how to link it to Firebase.